What is RAIL?

 About Yours Truly

 I am Steven Patterson.
 I teach critical thinking, argumentation, moral, and political philosophy at Marygrove College in Detroit, Michigan, here in the States.
-This year I once again have the good fortune to be a Visiting Research Fellow with CRRAR at the University of Windsor.
+In the past I have the good fortune to be a Visiting Research Fellow with CRRAR at the University of Windsor.
 I am also a member of AILACT.
 You can find me on Twitter: @seventanterpost and at Academia.edu.

 My perspective in argumentation theory falls pretty much within informal logic as done in philosophy, but RAIL is borne of my interest in and genuine enjoyment of argumentation theory in all its diversity.
 As of right now, and near as I can tell, RAIL is in a very small club of blogs that are not attached to any institution or academic department, nor are dedicated to any particular subset of issues or to a theoretical orientation in argumentation theory.
 This reflects the enjoyment I get from crossing those kinds of lines, and my conviction, which I believe I share with a great many others in this field, that we can all derive some benefit by doing so.